OGS Conventions

 For more information on how to come up with a self-consistent unit scheme see this PDF.

-Lower-dimensional realizations of the mentioned processes essentially are slices through a 3D world.
+Lower-dimensional realizations of the mentioned processes are essentially 2D slices through a 3D world.
 Hence, the parameterization does not change.
-Despite solving a problem whose solution varies only in one or two dimensions, you still have to apply Neumann BCs and volumetric STs as quantity per time per 2D area and quantity per time per 3D volume, respectively.
+Despite solving a problem whose solution varies only in one or two dimensions, you still have to apply Neumann BCs and volumetric STs as integrated quantity per time per 2D area and quantity per time per 3D volume, respectively.
 Sometimes, these lower dimensional realizations are referred to as cross-sectional models.

 Units: